wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 2.1.5 =
+New: Added Rich-Snippets banner for non paying users.

 = 2.1.4 =
 New: Finally Professional plan users can setup the visitor identification method to IP right from the dashboard.
 Fix: Removed Upgrade tab from Account settings for premium users.